analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 The source of this post is [Foundations of Deep Reinforcement Learning](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands/dp/0135172381), a nice book by Laura Graesser and Wah Loon Keng.
 I'm working through Chapter 2, practicing the REINFORCE algorithm.

 ## What is Reinforcement Learning?
+In machine learning, typically, what is dynamically learned are text or images.
+Reinforcement learning is a special case of machine learning where what is learned are processes (or functions).

 In reinforcement learning, an agent in state $$s_t$$ acts on the environment with action $$a_t$$, and receives reward $$r_t$$.
 The cycle then continues, creating a feedback loop:

 ![Reinforce Learning Control Loop](http://bitdribble.github.io/diagrams/reinforce_learning_control_loop.png)